Montreal Holocaust Museum

-The Montreal Holocaust Museum (Musée de l'Holocauste Montréal) is a museum located in Montreal, Quebec, Canada, that is dedicated to educating people of all ages and backgrounds about the Holocaust, while sensitizing the public to the universal perils of antisemitism, racism, hate and indifference.
+The Montreal Holocaust Museum (Musée de l'Holocauste Montréal) is a museum located in Montreal, Quebec, Canada.
+It is dedicated to educating people of all ages and backgrounds about the Holocaust, while sensitizing the public to the universal perils of antisemitism, racism, hate and indifference.
 Through the museum, its commemorative programs and educational initiatives, it aims to promote respect for diversity and the sanctity of human life.
 The Museum was founded in 1979 as the Montreal Holocaust Memorial Centre (Centre commémoratif de l’Holocauste à Montréal) and is Canada's first and only recognized Holocaust museum.

 History

 The Montreal Holocaust Memorial Centre was founded in 1979 by members of the Association of Survivors of Nazi Oppression and young members of the Montreal Jewish community, and led by Steven Cummings.

 It opened in its current location in the Allied Jewish Community Services building (now Federation CJA).
 The Centre served as a museum with a permanent exhibition and a memorial centre.

 After World War II, Jewish immigrants settled in Montreal, making it the third largest population of Holocaust survivors in the world in proportion to its inhabitants after Israel and New York.
 The Centre became distinguished for its collection featuring artefacts and testimonies primarily from local survivors.

 In 2003, the Centre underwent a renovation funded by government grants and private and corporate donations to expand and improve the existing collection.
 The centre launched the current permanent exhibit, "To Learn, To Feel, To Remember".

 In 2010, director Carl Leblanc released the documentary film The Heart of Auschwitz, based on the heart-shaped book exhibited in the museum.
 The film retraces the book's history and the stories of the women who signed it.
 He later published Artefact in 2012, a fictional story inspired by the book.

 In 2013, a free app was developed for electronic devices and smartphones on Apple and Android platforms.
 The app can be used in the permanent exhibition and as an educational tool for classrooms unable to visit the museum.
 It provides additional in-depth information on the subjects and objects displayed in the exhibit.
 Interactive touch-screens featuring maps and timelines were added in 2014 to modernize the exhibit.

 In 2016, the centre was renamed the Montreal Holocaust Museum to reinforce its openness to the public and its mandate as the only Holocaust museum in Canada.

+In March 2024, a group of pro-Palestinian protestors blocked access to the building, protesting an event where Israeli army reservists were speaking.